 - The Public Trustee

-Other agencies who report to the Deputy Premier and Attorney-General, the Hon Vickie Chapman MP, who submit their own annual report:
+Other agencies reporting to the Deputy Premier and Attorney-General, the Hon Vickie Chapman MP, that submit their own annual report:

 - The Electoral Commissioner

 - The Judicial Conduct Commissioner

 The Hon Vickie Chapman MP, Deputy Premier and Attorney-General is the state’s principal legal advisor to the government and responsible for the administration of justice.

 The Attorney-General is a member of Cabinet and responsible for: